TanmayMargaj35/PRODIGY_GA_03/README.md

 📌 Overview
 This project is part of my internship at Prodigy Infotech under the domain of Generative AI.
 In this task, I explored how to generate text using a simple Markov Chain algorithm.
-The system learns word transition patterns from a given dataset (`alice.txt`) and produces new, human-like sentences in a book-style format.
+The system learns word transition patterns from a given dataset (`alice_in_wonderland.txt`) and produces new, human-like sentences in a book-style format.

 🎯 Objectives
 - Understand and implement a basic Markov Chain model for text generation